turnonline/cloud-run-micronaut/README.md

-# Cloud Run skeleton based on the Java Micronaut framework
+# Cloud Run service skeleton based on the Micronaut framework

 This combination of technologies allows developers to create scalable and efficient microservices or serverless applications on the Cloud Run platform.